Songwriter-producer-bandleader — and friend-father-husband — felled by cancer

 This morning, Ashley wrote, “Today I lost my best friend, my companion, my collaborator, my co-conspirator, my globe trotting partner, my rock touring buddy, my true love, my joy, my other half, my heart, my everything.”

 Ed kept working even as his condition worsened, and most of his friends, including me, didn’t realize he was sick until recently.
 And even that, the reveal, came about in the most stylish and Ed way possible.
 The Who came to Minneapolis last month to play a concert at the Xcel Energy Center.
-Somehow the mod patriarch himself, Pete Townsend, had heard of Ed‘s battle with Stage 4 pancreatic cancer.
+Somehow the mod patriarch himself, Pete Townshend, had heard of Ed‘s battle with Stage 4 pancreatic cancer.
 Townshend mentioned from the stage in front of a whole arena of people who either knew Ed or had at least been touched by his music, that a friend of a friend named Ed Ackerson was sick.

 “His name’s Ed Ackerson, he’s here tonight with his family.
 Ed, I hope you recover.
 It’s one of those stories.
 God Bless, Ed.”
 And then 1-2-3-4 and the D chord inversions that start “Substitute.”